Ways to Help

 Becoming a mentor or tutor for a child in Resource Family is a great way to make the difference of a lifetime for children in need of permanency.
 There are lots of different ways to mentor children of all ages.

-If you have clothing, goods, or know of a local business or organization willing to partner with us to provide discounted resources, please let us know!
+If you can donate clothing or other child/youth friendly items, or know of a local business or organization willing to partner with us to provide discounted resources, please let us know!

 As a business leader in the community, you know it takes hard work and a little help along the way to succeed.